DevWeb Proxy Recorder

 For example, you may need to customize settings for the following:

-- CA certificate.
 If you are using a CA certificate other than the one supplied with the DevWeb Proxy Recorder, add the path for the certificate folder to the custom_ca_certificate field.
 For more information, see Create custom self-signed certificate.
-(Supported from version 2020 SP2)

-Default browser.
-If you want the Chrome or Chromium to launch automatically when you start the Proxy Recorder, define it in launchBrowser.
+If you want the Chrome or Chromium browser to launch automatically when you start the Proxy Recorder, define it in launchBrowser.